poult-lab/daily-word/english_words_ learning.md

 You can be **cautious** *without* being **wary**, but if you’re **wary**, you’re almost always being **cautious**, too — just with added suspicion.

 Want to try using them in your own sentence to see if the nuance fits?

-06.genuine  [ˈdʒenjuɪn]

-[adj] Is the painting a genuine Picasso?

-"real; exactly what it appears to be; not artificial" -authentic-

-[adj] He made a genuine attempt to improve conditions.

-"sincere and honest; that can be trusted"